-A premium screening commemorating the 30th anniversary of the CG animation contest and the 10th anniversary of KYOTO CMEX was held on Sunday, October 14, 2018 at Kyoto Computer Gakuin (KCG) Kyoto Ekimae School, 6F Main Hall.In addition to the screening of selected masterpieces from the selected works of the past 10 years, there was also a lecture by Mr. Shunichi Yamamoto, a prize winner of the CG animation contest, who served as the original plan and director of "TIME DRIVER: The Future We Drew", which was produced in "Anime Tamago 2018", a project to foster young animators by the Agency for Cultural Affairs, which entertained the visiting animation fans and KCG students.
+A premium screening to commemorate the 30th anniversary of the CG Animation Contest and the 10th anniversary of KYOTO CMEX was held on Sunday, October 14, 2018, at Kyoto Computer Gakuin (KCG) Kyoto Ekimae School's 6th Floor Main Hall.In addition to the screening of selected masterpieces from the past 10 years, there was a lecture by CG animation contest winner Shunichi Yamamoto, the original idea and director of "TIME DRIVER: The Future We Created" produced under the Agency for Cultural Affairs' "Anime Tamago 2018" project to foster young animators, which delighted animation fans and KCG students who visited the exhibition.

-At the premium screening, starting with "Sekaikei Sekairon" (Somi Yamamoto), which was selected in the 2009 contest, some of the selected works from each year were screened, and the creators had an opportunity to explain their works on stage.
+At the premium screening, starting with "Sekaikei Sekai-ron" (Aomi Yamamoto), which won a prize in the 2009 contest, some of the winning works from each year were screened, and the filmmakers had an opportunity to explain about their works on the stage.

-As for the merits of working independently, Yamamoto says, "I can experience all the animation processes, including directing, scriptwriting, storyboarding, drawing, CG, compositing, and editing, and gain comprehensive skills.If you participate in a contest, your work will be evaluated objectively, you will have friends and rivals, and it will often lead to self-confidence.I hope you will take up the challenge," he said.
-"It seems to take almost 10 years from the time you win a contest to the time your talent is recognized.But the popularity continues, with more than 60 TV animations produced in the fall 2018 school year (about three months), and in particular, directors from individual writers such as Makoto Shinkai are attracting attention.I hope you will all do your best," he said to the students who visited.
+Mr. Yamamoto said that one of the advantages of doing independent productions is that "you can experience all the processes of animation, including directing, scriptwriting, storyboarding, drawing, CG, compositing, and editing, which helps you develop your overall ability.And if you enter a contest, your work will be evaluated objectively, you will have friends and rivals, and you will often gain self-confidence.We encourage you to take up the challenge," he said.
+"It seems to take nearly 10 years from the time you win a contest to the time your talent is recognized.However, the popularity continues, with more than 60 TV animations being produced in the fall 2018 school year (about 3 months), and directors from individual artist backgrounds, including Makoto Shinkai, in particular, are attracting a lot of attention.I wish you all the best," he encouraged the visiting students.

-The CG Animation Contest Premium Screenings will be held in Yokohama on November 11, London on November 17 and 18, and other venues in Japan and abroad.
+CG Animation Contest Premium Screenings will be held on November 11 in Yokohama, November 17 and 18 in London, and other venues in Japan and abroad.